wp-plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 2.0.3 =
+* Code formatting to optimize the plugin size.
+* Text changes in the how to use section.

 = 2.0.2 =
 * Removal of unnecessary comments from the plugin files.
 * Code optimizations of plugin's files.